emirr44/KIMIKA-Molecular-Classification-and-Generation/README.md

 # Molecular Graph Representation and Classification

-This repository provides the source code for molecular classification and generation using graph-based representations with integrated 3D geometric information.
+This repository provides the source code for fine tuning pretrained Graph Neural Network (GraphMVP) for molecular classification and utilizes Variational Autoencoder to generate novel molecules from SMILES strings.
+The goal is to apply deep learning for drug discovery; we predict β-secretase (BACE1) inhibitor activity (classification) and explore new compound structures (generation).
+The classification task helps identify potential drug candidates, while the generative model allows de novo design of novel molecules.
+Screening vast chemical libraries is quite expensive, and AI offers cost-effective way to explore existing and even propose new molecules, learning patters unseen by humans.

 # Attention